 How to Prepare for an Independent Medical Examination

-personal injury lawsuit or workers’ compensation claim, the insurance company involved may insist that you undergo an independent medical examination.
+After filing a personal injury lawsuit or workers’ compensation claim, the insurance company involved may insist that you undergo an independent medical examination.
 This means that they will select a doctor to examine you and offer an opinion on your injury.

 In theory, this doctor is a neutral figure who can provide an unbiased assessment of your condition.
-However, in many cases, the doctors performing an independent medical examination are
+However, in many cases, the doctors performing an independent medical examination are anything but neutral.

 Insurance companies typically hire doctors who are likely to help them reduce the value of the claim or deny it altogether.
 And because they pay these doctors well, the doctors have a strong incentive to play along.

 Unfortunately, you probably won’t have the option to refuse an independent medical examination if an insurance company requests one.
-But there are steps you can take to protect your rights and increase your chances of getting
+But there are steps you can take to protect your rights and increase your chances of getting fair compensation anyway.

 Here’s how you should prepare for your independent medical examination.

 Undergoing an independent medical examination means answering quite a few questions.
 It can be easy to forget or misremember things, especially if you feel under pressure.
 This could create problems.

 If anything you tell the examining doctor isn’t consistent with your previous statements, medical records, or deposition, it might hurt your credibility.
 Even if you accidentally leave something out, the insurance company may argue that you hid it on purpose.

 So before you go to your independent examination, write out an outline of:

 - Your medical history